 Now, a central issue muddling this question of whether Churchlandian eliminativism constitutes some sort of betrayal of the Sellarsian project is that the canonical targets of that eliminativism—the propositional attitudes—sit right at the nexus of the descriptive and the normative.
 Beliefs, desires, and the like are objects of evaluation (epistemological, logical, pragmatic, moral, etc.), but they are also traditionally tools for predicting behavior.
 If Alice desires that x and believes that y-ing will bring it about that x, then, ceteris paribus, we expect Alice to y.

-Paul Churchland pretty clearly doesn’t think this is the case.
-He’s argued at length against anti-representationalist interpretations of the connectionist and dynamical systems paradigms and has a whole book, Plato’s Camera, devoted to describing how the brain constructs “pictures” (or, more accurately, analogue dynamical models) of the world.
+Paul Churchland pretty clearly doesn’t think the normative baby needs to be thrown out with the folk psychological bathwater.
+He’s argued at length against anti-representationalist interpretations of the connectionist and dynamical systems paradigms and has a recent book, Plato’s Camera, devoted to describing how the brain constructs “pictures”—or, more accurately, analogue dynamical models—of the world.
 Now, a model of this sort is unlike a belief in certain ways.
 Perhaps most importantly, it doesn’t have a binary truth value; rather, its success condition (in an epistemic context) is something like global isomorphism with its worldly domain.
 The important bit, though, is that it does have success conditions.
 Models can be more or less accurate, and they can be accurate in distinct respects (a nuance not available to propositions with binary truth values).

 Let’s say Bob desires to lose weight and accordingly has a reason to refrain from buying fattening foods at the grocery store.
 If we know that Bob has a basic awareness of the relevant connections between his desired weight loss, his food intake, and his purchasing habits, we might expect to see Bob consistently purchasing fewer fattening foods.
 So, in this case, we appear to be using a reason as a predictive tool (i.e., as a cause).
 Yet if Bob, subject to temptation as we all are, fails to consistently refrain from buying fattening foods, we would not simply conclude we were in error about Bob having a reason to refrain from those purchases.